awaardenberg/KinSwingR/README.md

 ## Examples

 To run KinSwingR, load the library and follow the examples in the vignette.
-The KinSwingR vignette can also be viewed by clicking the following link: <a href="http://htmlpreview.github.io/?https://github.com/awaardenberg/KinSwingR/blob/master/inst/doc/KinSwingR.html" target="_blank">KinSwingR Vignette</a>

 ```R
 library(KinSwingR)